ChengGiKan/TaiGu/README.md

 # TaiGu
-Almost Everything about TaiGu for programmers and font designers.
+Almost everything about TaiGu for programmers and font designers.

 ## Be aware of the facts: (2022.09.13)